Last updated 2024-10-30

 The following vehicles are insured based on their value as declared by the owner:

-• motorcycles
+- motorcycles

-• motor homes, and
+- motor homes, and

-• temporary unlisted rate group vehicles.
+- temporary unlisted rate group vehicles.

 Amount payable to customer

-It is in the customer's best interest to set their declared value high enough to replace the vehicle, including payment of taxes.
+It is in the customer's best interest to set their declared value high enough to replace their vehicle, including payment of taxes.
 When the declared value is set too low, the owner may experience a shortfall in the event of a total loss.

-• actual cash value (ACV) , or
+- actual cash value (ACV), or

 Example of a declared value adjustment